iuyhcdfs/iuyhcdfs.github.io/_posts/2020-08-05-Learn-From-President-Iwata-1.md

 > Aah, so there was a short time you weren't president.

 At that time there was a 2 year gap.

+    Note: about this gap
+    During the Gamecube era,
+    Satoru Iwata was the chief of Nintendo's corporate planning division.
+    (He was being groomed for the presidency)

 > Even if you had a 2 year gap of presidency,
 > being president at all for this long is exceptionally rare.